A Mindful Approach to Creativity

 Bringing mindfulness to a man’s life also means thinking about our impact

-How could you make a product that aims to teach awareness without addressing some key factors of an ethical life?
-Being mindful is also about developing wisdom and being a gentleman.
-These aren’t things that happen overnight, they are things that we practice and get better at every day.
-That’s why Zenism strives to make succinct products which inspire men to live the simple life while providing us with more ethical and sustainable choices.
-Essentially, the Zenism approach to mindfulness can be summed up as the practice of kindness.
+Zenism is here to champion the modern day gentleman.
+They aren’t made overnight, it’s something we practice and get better at everyday.
+I strive to design and collect products which inspire men to live the simple life, while providing more ethical and sustainable choices.
+Essentially, the Zenism approach to life can be summed up as the practice of kindness.

-To achieve the Zenism balance, all products are designed with three principles:
+Zenism balance, all products are designed and curated with three principles:

 1) Careful selection of materials

-Moving forward, the choice of materials will continue to be an important consideration.
-They must minimise the impact our choices have on others and our future.
+The selection of materials minimise the impact our choices have on others and the environment.
 This means addressing sustainability, as well as look and feel.

 2) Understanding of purpose